Chalarangelo/30-seconds-of-code/snippets/hover-underline-animation.md

 Creates an animated underline effect when the user hovers over the text.

 - Use `display: inline-block` to make the underline span just the width of the text content.
-- Use the `:after` pseudo-element with `width: 100%` and `position: absolute` to place it below the content.
+- Use the `::after` pseudo-element with `width: 100%` and `position: absolute` to place it below the content.
 - Use `transform: scaleX(0)` to initially hide the pseudo-element.
 - Use the `:hover` pseudo-class selector to apply `transform: scaleX(1)` and display the pseudo-element on hover.
 - Animate `transform` using `transform-origin: left` and an appropriate `transition`.